emergence-engineering/blog/README.md

 ## How to set up

 - Run `npm i` in the root folder.
-- Create '.env' file in the root folder ( or ask your team for one ) to confiugure firebase.
+- Create '.env' file in the root folder ( or ask your team for one ) to configure firebase.

 ### How to set up firebase.